-Don’t throw that turkey away!
-Whether it’s Thanksgiving or not, toss your leftover turkey in the slow cooker for this healthy version of turkey corn chowder.
+Whether it’s Thanksgiving or not, toss your leftover turkey in the slow cooker or Instant Pot for this turkey corn chowder recipe.

 - 15 ounces corn, drained & rinsed

 - 1–2 tsp ghee (optional)